 Having a personal MP3 collection on your smartphone is convenient, but there is a limit to how much music you can fit onto your device's internal storage or microSD card, and music streaming services are the way forward.
-Spotify currently dominates this market and it now includes a much more competitive family sharing package, but is it the top dog?
+Spotify currently dominates this market and includes a much more competitive family sharing package, but is it the top dog?
 Here we compare the best music streaming apps for Android.

-|Apple Music||Amazon Prime Music||Spotify||Google Play Music|
+|Apple Music||Spotify||Google Play Music||Soundcloud||Tidal||YouTube Music|

-|Free trial period||Three months||30 days||30 days||30 days|
+|Free trial period||Three months||30 days||30 days||Free unlimited / 30 days||30 days||30 days|

-|Price||US$9.99 per month / US$14.99 for family membership (up to six people)||$US99 per year for up to two adults||US$9.99 per month / US$14.99 for family membership (up to six people)||US$9.99 per month / US$14.99 for family membership (up to six people)||free / ad-free with Soundcloud Go for $4.99 per month, Soundcloud Go+ for $9.99.||$9.00 per month / $19.99 for Hi-Fi||$9.99 per month / $11.99 for YouTube Premium|
+|Price||$9.99 per month / $14.99 for family membership (up to six people)||$9.99 per month / $14.99 for family membership (up to six people)||$9.99 per month / $14.99 for family membership (up to six people)||free / ad-free with Soundcloud Go for $4.99 per month, Soundcloud Go+ for $9.99.||$9.00 per month / $19.99 for Hi-Fi||$9.99 per month / $11.99 for YouTube Premium|

-|Offline mode for Android||Yes||Yes||Yes||Yes|
+|Offline mode for Android||Yes||Yes||Yes||Yes||Yes||Yes|

 It might be too early to tell if Apple Music will be a big hit, but with a huge catalog, three-month trial period and all of the major features nailed, there's no reason why it wouldn't be.

 The Spotify Android app is perfect for mobile because it allows you to download any song in the catalog for offline listening on your device.
 There is also a web-player and desktop app, and all your content and playlists are synced between them.

 Spotify's radio and discovery algorithms are also extremely clever and are what makes Spotify's personalized playlists (Discover Weekly), delivered every Monday, worth checking out.